lorjul/panoptic-scene-graph-generation/README.md

 # A Fair Ranking and New Model for Panoptic Scene Graph Generation

+This is the official implementation of our papers

+- "DSFlash: Comprehensive Panoptic Scene Graph Generation in Realtime", accepted at CVPR 2026.
+For more information, please visit the [project page](https://lorjul.github.io/dsflash/).
-This is the official implementation of our paper "A Fair Ranking and New Model for Panoptic Scene Graph Generation", accepted at ECCV 2024.
+- "A Fair Ranking and New Model for Panoptic Scene Graph Generation", accepted at ECCV 2024.
 For more information, please visit the [project page](https://lorjul.github.io/fair-psgg/).

 ## Setup